 Sport & Spinal Physiotherapy has helped many clients from Gungahlin and the wider Canberra community with all types of arthritis pains.
 There are over 100 different types of arthritis but some of the more common ones include:

-Osteoarthritis is the most common form of arthritis.
-Osteoarthritis refers to wear and tear of the joint, particularly of the joint surface cartilage, which causes pain, swelling and loss of range of motion.
-Osteoarthritis affects approximately 15% of the Australian population with the knee and hip the most commonly affected joints.
+Osteoarthritis is the most common form of arthritis and refers to wear and tear of the joint, particularly of the joint surface cartilage, which causes pain, swelling and loss of range of motion.
+It affects approximately 15% of the Australian population with the knee and hip the most commonly affected joints.
 Mild osteoarthritis symptoms can be eased with physiotherapy and hydrotherapy.
 For more severe osteoarthritis, a total joint replacement may be warranted.
 We can work with your surgeon to make sure you make a complete recovery from any joint replacement.
 A guided exercise programme can help both pre and post-replacement to ensure a speedy recovery.

 Rheumatoid Arthritis is a chronic, systemic inflammatory disorder that may affect many tissues and organs, but principally attacks synovial joints.
 About 1% of the world’s population is afflicted by rheumatoid arthritis, women three times more often than men.
 Onset is most frequent between the ages of 40 and 50, but people of any age can be affected.
 It can be a disabling and painful condition, which can lead to substantial loss of function and mobility if not adequately treated.
 It typically affects the small joints of the hands and feet.